-Data protection: The protection of personal data, particularly that of staff, customers and suppliers, is of particular importance to Hypoport.
-We only process personal data if this is absolutely necessary for the fulfilment of the respective work task, or if it is stipulated by law.
-No personal data may be processed without the consent of the data subject or another permissible legal basis.
-Every Hypoportler is jointly responsible for ensuring that our IT and Data Protection Policies are adhered to.
+Data protection: The protection of personal data, particularly that of employees, customers and suppliers, is particularly important to Hypoport.
+We process personal data only where this is absolutely necessary to fulfil a particular task, or where we are required to do so by law.
+No personal data may be processed unless the data subject has given their consent or there is another legal basis for doing so.
+Every member of the Hypoport family shares responsibility for ensuring that our IT and data protection policies are adhered to.

-Prevention of insider trading: Essentially, the following applies: If you have information that is not publicly known and that, if it became publicly known, would be capable of significantly influencing the price of Hypoport SE shares, you must not trade in Hypoport SE shares or other financial instruments.
-You are also not allowed to pass on such insider information.
-Further explanations can be found in our Policy on the Prevention of Insider Trading.
+Prevention of insider trading: Essentially, if you are in possession of information that is not generally available and which would, if generally available, be likely to have a significant effect on the price of Hypoport SE shares, you are not allowed to trade in shares or other financial instruments of Hypoport SE.
+Nor are you allowed to pass on such inside information.
+Please see our Insider Trading Prevention Policy for further details.

-Prevention of money laundering and terrorism financing: Hypoport complies with its legal obligations to prevent money laundering and terrorism financing and does not engage in such activities under any circumstances.
-In case of doubt, every Hypoportler is requested to have unusual financial transactions checked by the Finance or Legal team - in particular, those involving cash, which may give rise to a suspicion of money laundering or terrorism financing.
+Prevention of money laundering and terrorist financing: Hypoport complies with its statutory obligations regarding the prevention of money laundering and terrorist financing and does not participate in such activities under any circumstances.
+If in doubt, every Hypoport employee is required to report unusual financial transactions that could give rise to a suspicion of money laundering or the financing of terrorism, particularly those involving cash, so that they can be investigated by the finance or legal team.

-Our business relations
+Our business relationships

-Fair competition: We conduct our business according to the principle of performance and on the basis of free, unhindered competition.
-We only engage suppliers or service providers after a careful and fair assessment of their performance.
-Further information can be found in our Procurement Policy.
+Fair competition: We do business on the basis of merit and in accordance with the principle of free, unhindered competition.
+We only work with suppliers and service providers after carrying out thorough and fair performance assessments.
+Please see our Procurement Policy for further information.

-Fighting corruption: Hypoport will not tolerate any form of corruption or other criminal activity, such as extortion, fraud, bribery and corruption.
-We expect you to conduct yourself in a lawful manner and in accordance with our policies, in order to avoid even the appearance of corrupt behaviour.
-For further information, please refer to our Benefits & Gifts Policy.
+Combating corruption: Hypoport does not tolerate any form of corruption or other criminal activity such as extortion, fraud or the giving or acceptance of bribes.
+We expect you to act in accordance with the law and our policies and guidelines to avoid even the appearance of corrupt behaviour.
+Please see our Benefits & Gifts Policy for further information.

-Avoiding conflicts of interest: We expect every Hypoportler to act in Hypoport's best interests.
-Conflicts of interest with private interests or other (economic) activities, including those of family members, related persons or organisations, should be avoided from the outset.
-If they nevertheless arise, they must be resolved in compliance with legal requirements and the applicable Hypoport Policies.
-The prerequisite for this is the transparent disclosure of the conflict by you.
+Avoiding conflicts of interest: We expect every Hypoport employee to act in the best interests of Hypoport.
+Any personal conflicts of interest or conflicts of interest with other business activities or with other activities, including of family members, related parties or organisations, must be completely avoided.
+If they nonetheless occur, they must be resolved in accordance with the law and the applicable Hypoport policies and guidelines.
+This requires you to be fully open about any potential conflict.